-Phil became a member of the Trading Standards Institute (TSI) in 1994 while studying for the Post Graduate Diploma in Trading Standards.
-After qualifying, he started his career as an inspector at Staffordshire County Council where he led on food and health issues and was invited to become a visiting lecturer at Manchester Metropolitan University to lecture EH and TS undergraduates.
-In 2006 he moved to Oxfordshire County Council – taking on management responsibilities and leading the County’s professional development programme.
+His career started as an inspector at Staffordshire County Council where he led on food and health issues and was invited to become a visiting lecturer at Manchester Metropolitan University to lecture EH and TS undergraduates.
+Phil moved to Oxfordshire County Council – taking on management responsibilities and leading the County’s professional development programme.